luerhard/chapter_regression_and_artifical/main.md

 ---

-\listoftodos
 # Introduction

-Research in the social sciences has been shifting towards a new era.\todo{RHH: check title -> sollte nur leicht geändert werden (weil schonmal mit skopek iteriert) und knackig sein; neuer versuch, s.o.}
+Research in the social sciences has been shifting towards a new era.
 In the prior century, the focus laid mainly on variable-based, theory and hypothesis-driven approaches to give answers to societal questions.
 Data for such approaches was scarce, hard to come by, and expensive [@grimmer:MachineLearningSocial.2021].
 The internet changed that.